-Section 6.3 Important things to know about asking for exceptions
+Section 6.3 Important things to know about asking for exceptions exception.
+For a faster decision, include this medical information from your doctor or other prescriber when you ask for the exception.

 Your doctor must tell us the medical reasons